Rectal Cancer

 Colonoscopy.
 A thin, lighted tube is inserted through the anus and rectum and into the colon to look for abnormal areas.

-• Biopsy: The removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
-Tumor tissue that is removed during the biopsy may be checked to see if the patient is likely to have the gene mutation that causes HNPCC.
+• Biopsy is the removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
+Tumor tissue that is removed during the biopsy may be checked to see if the patient is likely to have the gene mutation that causes Lynch syndrome (also known as hereditary nonpolyposis colorectal cancer).
 This may help to plan treatment.
+Learn about the type of information that can be found in a pathologist's report about the cells or tissue removed during a biopsy at Pathology Reports.

-• Carcinoembryonic antigen (CEA) assay: A test that measures the level of CEA in the blood.
+• Carcinoembryonic antigen (CEA) assay is a test that measures the level of CEA in the blood.
 CEA is released into the bloodstream from both cancer cells and normal cells.
 When found in higher than normal amounts, it can be a sign of rectal cancer or other conditions.

 Certain factors affect prognosis (chance of recovery) and treatment options.